moebrowne/bash-option-parser/README.md

 The character(s) that denote the start of a comment line.
 Defaults to `#`

+### OPT_FILE_CREATE_IF_MISSING

+Whether the option file should be created if when we try and write to the option file it does not exist

 ## Option File Format

 The options are stored in the following format: